HielkeMaps/hielkemaps.github.io/wiki/treecapitator/integration.md

 4. Optimize your trees as much as possible.
 For example, if your trees don't have horizontal branches, don't set `max_branch`.
 5. Test your integration thoroughly to ensure all trees and axes work as expected with TreeCapitator.
 6. Enable Trunk Outline in TreeCapitator's settings to easily test your integration.
+7. When overwriting vanilla trees, consider the impact on gameplay and balance.
+Adjust parameters carefully.

 By following this guide, you can seamlessly integrate your custom Add-On with TreeCapitator, allowing players to enjoy your custom trees and axes with the tree-cutting functionality provided by TreeCapitator.